flipperdevices/flipperzero-firmware/README.md

 Each measured distance is displayed on one line.

-The associated amplitude (i.e. signal strength) is displayed as a small number next to the distance.
+The associated amplitude - i.e. signal strength - is displayed as a small number next to the distance.

 #### Continuous measurement mode